Creating Scenarios

 3.2.
 Using Variables in Text

-{{mc_name}} will be replaced with whatever the player chose.
+{{mc_name}} will be replaced with the player's name.

 For example, if you have a variable named mc_name and the player types "Elena," then this story text:

-{{mc_name}} stepped off the train and into the cold morning air.
+{{mc_name}} stepped into the cold morning air.

 becomes:

-Elena stepped off the train and into the cold morning air.
+Elena stepped into the cold morning air.

 3.3.
 Option Types